Learn the benefits of mindful walking and how to bring this practice to life

 I have found that it is good practice to start from being still (standing) and dropping my attention down to where my feet connect with the floor.

-Chatting with others, it seems some find they focus on their bodies in a way they don't when practicing mindfulness of breath.
+Chatting with others, it seems some find they can focus on their bodies in a way they don't when practicing mindfulness of breath.
 This is probably because the sensations accompanying walking are a lot stronger than the sensation of our breathing.

-I only went out for a walk and finally concluded to stay out till sundown, for going out, I found, was really going in (John Muir)
+I only went out for a walk and finally concluded to stay out till sundown, for going out, I found, was really going in JOHN MUIR

 Be aware though that mindful walking in places where there is traffic, comes with risk not to mention distractions!

 If you are in such a place, you might choose to practice a street at a time.

 When outside I find my attention is often taken away from bodily sensations to the sounds of traffic, birds or people.
 When I notice my attention has moved, I bring my awareness back to my feet before paying attention to my whole body again.

 Other times, I just go with it and let sounds become my anchor for that moment.

 What is interesting to me about mindful walking is when I do it with others we discover that we each are pulled by different distractions.
 For me my strongest sense is hearing, whilst for others it's the sights around them.

 Which is your strongest sense?